Lost [my way to you]

 Last night I think I found you swimming in the margins of my post-apocalyptic dreams.
 We were spiraling, splayed in the crease where the words disappear, blank space where milky silence reigns sovereign and poetry yields to our imagination’s wild.
 Tonight, when I pass the threshold into the void of low-toned bullfrog silence, I can taste you.

-I’m standing at the edge, staring at a sky reflected from above as a skewed surrealist version of stars scattered amongst spirals of ink colored algae.
-The water beckons, black and infinite, and I feel you there.
+I’m standing at the edge, staring down at a sky reflected from above as a skewed surrealist version of stars scattered amongst spirals of ink colored algae.
+The water beckons, black and infinite, and I feel you there, sighing.

 Thoughtless, I slide into the murky depths.
 I sink down and tangle my limbs in the weeds on the bottom of your mind and with one slow inhalation I draw you in.
 I want to drown in your perspective, swim into the recesses of your mind and trade my memories for a lung full of your hoarded secrets.
 I want the last breath I take to be silent depths, languid liquid, the voiceless, visionless version of a hidden soul slipping into me and filling me up.

 I feel you then, slowly thrumming in my temples, chest, veins, until a heavy stillness takes over.
 Solitary confines spill a freedom born of weightlessness and I am nothing– just slipping, inky silence, and the void of middling missives in a looping life.